Terms and Conditions

 17. The description of the Goods in our website does not constitute a contractual offer to sell the Goods.
 When an Order has been submitted on the Website, we can reject it for any reason, although we will try to tell you the reason without delay.

 18. The Order process is set out on the Website.
 Each step allows you to check and amend any errors before submitting the Order.
 It is your responsibility to check that you have used the ordering process correctly.

 19. A Contract will be formed for the sale of Goods ordered only when you receive an email from us confirming the Order (Order Confirmation).
 You must ensure that the Order Confirmation is complete and accurate and inform us immediately of any errors.
 We are not responsible for any inaccuracies in the Order placed by you.
 By placing an Order you agree to us giving you confirmation of the Contract by means of an email with all information in it (ie the Order Confirmation).
 You will receive the Order Confirmation within a reasonable time after making the Contract, but in any event not later than the delivery of any Goods supplied under the Contract.

-20. Any quotation is valid for a maximum period of 7 days from its date, unless we expressly withdraw it at an earlier time.
+20. Any quotation is valid for a maximum period of 30 days from its date of issue, unless stated otherwise at the time of issue, or unless we expressly withdraw it at an earlier time.

 21. No variation of the Contract, whether about description of the Goods, Fees or otherwise, can be made after it has been entered into unless the variation is agreed by the Customer and the Supplier in writing.

 22. We intend that these Terms and Conditions apply only to a Contract entered into by you as a Consumer.
 If this is not the case, you must tell us, so that we can provide you with a different contract with terms which are more appropriate for you and which might, in some respects, be better for you, eg by giving you rights as a business.